Decarbonisation

 • Clean energy

-Optimise CLP’s fuel mix and invest more in clean energy
+Optimise CLP’s fuel mix and invest more in non-carbon energy

 • Strengthen decarbonisation targets

-Focus on emissions reductions in line with science-based targets, and strengthen targets at least every five years
+Focus on emissions reductions in line with science-based targets, and review targets at least every three years

 • Pursue further opportunities